MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/PiXYZ-studio.md

 ---
 author: keno-msft
-description: Describes, in tutorial format, how to use PiXYZ Studio to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.author: keno ms.date: 10/01/2020 ms.service: crm-online ms.topic: article
+description: Describes, in tutorial format, how to use Pixyz Studio to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.author: keno ms.date: 10/01/2020 ms.service: crm-online ms.topic: article
-title: Use PiXYZ Studio to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Use Pixyz Studio to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
 ---

-# Use PiXYZ Studio to prepare 3D models for use in Dynamics 365 mixed-reality apps
+# Use Pixyz Studio to prepare 3D models for use in Dynamics 365 mixed-reality apps

-This tutorial outlines a general process for using PiXYZ software to convert Computer-Aided Design (CAD) based parametric assets into polygon-based .GLB files that perform well in Dynamics 365 mixed-reality apps (see [Optimize your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets) for information about performance targets).
+This tutorial outlines a general process for using Pixyz software to convert Computer-Aided Design (CAD) based parametric assets into polygon-based .GLB files that perform well in Dynamics 365 mixed-reality apps (see [Optimize your 3D models](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/optimize-models#performance-targets) for information about performance targets).
 Keep in mind that every asset and use case ise different, so you may need to adjust the process accordingly.

 > [!IMPORTANT]
-> This document is created strictly for informative purposes to demonstrate how PiXYZ Studio works with Dynamics 365 mixed-reality apps.
+> This document is created strictly for informative purposes to demonstrate how Pixyz Studio works with Dynamics 365 mixed-reality apps.
 Your use of third-party applications is subject to terms between you and the third party.
-Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor PiXYZ or any of
+Microsoft Corporation is not affiliated with, is not a partner to, and does not endorse or sponsor Pixyz or any of
-PiXYZ’s products.
+Pixyz’s products.
 There are [other content-creation apps](https://docs.microsoft.com/dynamics365/mixed-reality/import-tool/convert-models#tools-for-exporting-cad-models) you can use to prepare your 3D models.

-## What is PiXYZ Studio?
+## What is Pixyz Studio?

-[PiXYZ Studio](https://www.pixyz-software.com/studio/) helps companies and 3D users re-use their CAD data for any visualization scenario.
+[Pixyz Studio](https://www.pixyz-software.com/studio/) helps companies and 3D users re-use their CAD data for any visualization scenario.

-## Import a CAD asset into PiXYZ Studio
+## Import a CAD asset into Pixyz Studio

-1. Open PiXYZ Studio, and then on the top-left side of the toolbar, select **Wizard** to start the Import wizard.
+1. Open Pixyz Studio, and then on the top-left side of the toolbar, select **Wizard** to start the Import wizard.

     ![Wizard button in toolbar](media/pixyz-import-tool.PNG "Wizard button in toolbar")